 - Plant identification

 Salary Information and Employment Outlook

 In 2007, the National Institute of Health (www.nih.gov) reported that 38% of American adults used some type of complementary or alternative medicine and that the most commonly used CAM treatments were non-vitamin, non-mineral natural products.
 As of October 2013, Payscale.com reported a median annual salary for herbalists of $43,920.

 Continuing Education Information

-Some students who complete associate degree programs in herbalism may be eligible to apply for membership in the AHG; however, it may be necessary to complete a bachelor's or master's degree program in herbal sciences to meet AHG's clinical practice and lab experience requirements.
+Some students who complete associate degree programs in herbalism may be eligible to apply for membership in the AHG; however, it may be necessary to complete a bachelor's or master's degree program in herbal sciences to meet AHG's clinical practice and laboratory experience requirements.
 In addition to at least four years of combined academic and hands-on training, AHG membership requires in-depth knowledge of 150 plants, human physiology and life sciences.

 Bachelor's Degree in Herbal Sciences

 A bachelor's degree program in herbal sciences offers a comprehensive overview of botanical science and herbal products.
 Students work with master herbalists and learn about various aspects of herbalism, from plant cultivation and the preparation of herbal remedies to business operations, such as sales and herbal manufacturing.
-Programs also include hands-on training, lab work and internships.
+Programs also include hands-on training, laboratory work and internships.

 Admission to herbalist bachelor's degree programs may require completion of lower-division college-level coursework in psychology, algebra, biology, English and humanities.
 Some programs may also have higher average grade requirements for science courses.